chetan-codes/chetan-codes/README.md

 ### 👋  Hey there, I'm Chetan!
 Welcome to my GitHub profile.

-🤖 Currently building an awesome Chatbot Project that's taking conversations to the next level.
+🤖 Currently building a projct for Meta Analysis of approaches of Quantization and Training of Neural Networks for Efficient Integer-Arithmatic-Only-Inference.

 🌱 Learning the ins and outs of Natural Language Processing to create smarter, more intuitive AI systems.

-👯 Passionate about collaborating on cutting-edge projects in Natural Language Processing and Deep Learning.
+👯 Passionate about collaborating on cutting-edge projects in Natural Language Processing and Large Language Models.
 Let's create something groundbreaking together!

 🥅 In 2024, my goals are clear: make a meaningful impact on society and contribute extensively to open-source projects.
 Together, we can make a difference!